GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 \subsubsection{Spatial distribution of $\alpha$}

 As the RC stars that we employed were well distributed across the field, we used this method to test again the constancy of the extinction index for different positions.
-We selected several thousands of random regions of $1.5 '$ of radius to cover the entire field.
+We selected several thousands of random regions of $1.5 '$ radius to cover the entire field.
 We computed the mean $\alpha$ for every region and then studied the resulting distribution of values.
-It can be described by an quasi-Gaussian distribution with a mean value of $2.35$ and a small standard deviation of $0.03$.
+This distribution can be described by a quasi-Gaussian distribution with a mean value of $2.35$ and a small standard deviation of $0.03$.
 This supports the notion that $\alpha$ can be considered independent from the position in the field.